MrKaszeba19/PapajLang/README.md

 _to be expanded to arrays_

 **Examples:**
+- `5 times 2 sum` sums five 2's
+- `5 times scan all sum` sums five numbers scanned by an input

+**Examples:**
 - `2 3 4 5 6 2 avg` brings a result of 5.5, as avg(5,6) = 5.5.
 The bottom values stay on the stack and now the stack looks like `2 3 4 5.5`.
 - `2 3 4 5 6 all avg` brings a result of 4, as avg(2,3,4,5,6) = 4.
-- `5 3 8 10 32.5 4 sin 2 2 + 5 10 all sum` sums all values previously put on the stack
+- `5 3 8 10 32.5 4 Math.sin 2 2 + 5 10 all sum` sums all values previously put on the stack

 **Protips and notes:**
 - If you want to aggregate all stack, then just type as a number of top elements a value of `all` or `size`, e.g. `all sum` or `size stddev`.